Geneva-Robovikes/Robot-2023/README.md

 *Paths will automatically be added to the robot files.
 No need to save!*

 ## **Useful Links**
 1) https://docs.wpilib.org/en/stable/ - Use this website to reasearch topics.
-It has great turtorials on trjectories, pathfinding, vision, and more if you look deep enough.
+It has great tutorials on trjectories, pathfinding, vision, and more if you look deep enough.
-2) https://first.wpi.edu/wpilib/allwpilib/docs/release/java/index.html - Use this website when reasearching specific classes or methods, it gives a more code-sided descriptions.
+2) https://first.wpi.edu/wpilib/allwpilib/docs/release/java/index.html - Use this website when reasearching specific classes or methods, it gives code-sided descriptions.
 3) https://www.chiefdelphi.com/ - Stack Overflow like website that focuses on FRC problems.
 Post a problem if in need!
 4) http://discord.gg/frc - Unofficial FRC discord server.
 Lots of people willing to help with issues.